alla2021/Courses_App/README.md

 npm run build: builds the app for production npm test: runs the tests npm run eject: ejects the app from react-scripts

+## Launch Features
+Backend shards of the backend can be exchanged for CORS policies by the viconate of the zadannya was helped by installing a special plugin on Chrome https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf